An Introduction to Flow Matching and Diffusion Models: Score Functions and Score Matching

-To approximate the marginal score $\nabla\log p_t$, we can use a neural network that we call \themebf{score network} $s_t^\theta:\mathbb{R}^d\times[0,1]\to\mathbb{R}^d$.
-In the same way as before, we can design a \themebf{score matching} loss and a \themebf{conditional score matching} loss:
+It remains to show how we can learn the marginal score function $\nabla\log p_t(x)$.
+Of course, for Gaussian probability paths, we can simply transform $\uref_t(x)$ by \cref{prop:conversion_formula_gaussian_prob_path}.
+However, what about in general?
+It turns out that we can also learn marginal score functions directly.
+To approximate the marginal score $\nabla\log p_t$, we use a neural network that we call \themebf{score network} $s_t^\theta:\mathbb{R}^d\times[0,1]\to\mathbb{R}^d$.
+In the same way as before, we can design a \themebf{score matching} loss and a \themebf{denoising score matching} loss:

 where again the difference is using the marginal score $\nabla\log p_t(x)$ vs. using the conditional score $\nabla\log p_t(x|z)$.
 As before, we ideally would want to minimize the score matching loss but can't because we don't know $\nabla\log p_t(x)$.
-But similarly as before, the conditional score matching loss is a tractable alternative: \begin{theorem} The score matching loss equals the conditional score matching loss up to a constant:
+But similarly as before, the denoising score matching loss is a tractable alternative: \begin{theorem} The score matching loss equals the denoising score matching loss up to a constant:

 where $C$ is independent of parameters $\theta$.
 Therefore, their gradients coincide: